 - Face masks may be required in private individual offices at the office occupant’s discretion because these spaces are typically smaller and used for longer interactions, and because only one individual occupies the space.
 However, there will be no requirement for masking in shared reception or student or employee service areas.
 By way of example, in an office such as the University Advising and Career Development Center (UACDC), the reception areas will have no masking requirement, while an individual advisor or career coach may require face masks in their private individual office.

 - Consistent with CDC guidance, employees or students may be required by University Telehealth to wear a face mask for a period of time after having a close contact or testing positive for COVID-19.

 We expect every member of the campus community to follow these standards as part of our community commitment to safety.
-Students who do not comply with this policy are subject to disciplinary action under the Code of Community Responsibility.
+Employees who do not comply with this policy are subject to disciplinary action.

 When choosing a face mask, you should wear a mask that offers the most robust protection possible.
 You should consider how well it fits, how well it filters air, and how many layers it has.
 Gaps can let air with respiratory droplets leak in and around the edges of the mask.
 Ensure that it fits snugly over your nose and mouth.

 A three-layer mask provides enhanced protection against COVID-19, especially when using the knot and tuck method for fitting.
 New EMU-branded green or white surgical masks contain three layers and are available at the Student Center or DPS Headquarters.

 Watch video on Knot and Tuck Method for a Better-fitting Face Mask.